aaron-old/Angular-4x/Angular-4x/README.md

   - A list of the commands are available on [Angular CLI wiki](https://github.com/angular/angular-cli/wiki/new)

 - This will create the folders inline with the current project structure.
+- Since the ASP.net scaffolded files will unlikely be used, you can remove the following;
+  - Clear the contents of `App_Start/BundleConfig`
+  - Delete the directory `Areas/`
+  - (Optional) Delete the directory `Content`
+  - (Optional) Delete the directory `Scripts`

 - Install all the npm dependencies for angular and the project (`npm install`).

 - Build the project ` ng build `